Catbal (CATBAL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Catbal Historical Price

-According to the latest data gathered on Catbal live price page, the current price of Catbal is 4.75USD.
-The circulating supply of Catbal(CATBAL) is 999.31K CATBAL , giving it a market capitalization of $4.76M.
+According to the latest data gathered on Catbal live price page, the current price of Catbal is 5.0USD.
+The circulating supply of Catbal(CATBAL) is 999.31K CATBAL , giving it a market capitalization of $4.99M.

 The Catbal Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CATBAL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.